ordercloud-api/release-notes/2017/January/breaking-changes.md

 - `QuantityAvailable` is always re-validated per the rules above on order submit.

 ### Shipment Changes
 - The nested `Shipment.Items` collection has been removed, and shipment items are instead retrieved or saved via new endpoints, much like line items.
+- To compensate for the above, there is a new `me/shipmentitems` endpoint.
 - `BuyerID` has been removed from routes, meaning you can list shipments across multiple buyers.
 - Shipment IDs are now seller-unique.
 - All new fields listed below derive their values from corresponding LineItems, helping to avoid additional lookups when working with shipments.